UMBC’s Career Center is committed to ensuring nondiscriminatory participation for all students with disabilities.

 For a list of services and resources not specific to your special needs, please see the Students section of this website.

-UMBC’s Office of Student Support Services (SSS) is designed for registered students with disabilities from all racial and ethnic backgrounds who have a need for academic and other support services in order to successfully complete their college education.
+UMBC’s Office of Student Disability Services (SDS) is designed for registered students with disabilities from all racial and ethnic backgrounds who have a need for academic and other support services in order to successfully complete their college education.
+If you need accommodations, you are encouraged to contact them.

 Resources at UMBC